-Do You Have To Brush Dental Implants?
+Do You Have To Brush Tooth Implants?

-Welcome to the world of dental implants!
+Welcome to the world of Tooth implants!
 Here in York, our private dentists are experts in helping restore missing teeth through the art of special tooth implants.
 Despite being a widespread technology that’s been around for some time, many patients still haven’t heard of it – or don’t know how the treatment works.
-Here, we’ll answer some common questions about dental implants, including whether to brush them (and care in general), and how long you can expect results to last.
+Here, we’ll answer some common questions about dental implants, including whether to brush them (and care in general) and how long you can expect results to last.

-Dental implants in a nutshell
+Tooth implants in a nutshell

 First off, we’ll just explain what dental implants are and how these clever little tooth implants work.
 After an initial consultation to ensure they’re suitable for your unique smile, our private dentists in York will book you in for your appointment, where we’ll insert a small metal post into the gap.
-This then attaches to the jaw bone when it heals, providing a secure foundation for the porcelain crown – which is done at a later time, and is the part that resembles the tooth.
+This then attaches to the jaw bone when it heals, providing a secure foundation for the porcelain crown – which is done at a later time and is the part that resembles the tooth.

-Brushing and aftercare
+Brushing and aftercare of Tooth Implants